 Having a baby but don’t want all the extra stuff?
 Here’s a baby registry guide for the minimalist mom—whether you’re on a budget, or just want to live a more simple life!

 Putting together your baby registry can be overwhelming.
 And as a new or expecting mom it can be difficult to separate the essential baby items from the non-essentials.
 But babies really don’t need that much stuff.
-So whether you’re working with a small nursery space or just like to keep your home free of clutter, you can stick to the basics when you make your baby registry.
+So whether you’re working with a small nursery space, setting up a twin baby registry and are completely overwhelmed, or just like to keep your home free of clutter, you can stick to the basics when you make your baby registry.

 Keep it simple with a minimalist baby registry.
 This no-fuss guide shows you all the products you need to care for your baby, with none of the items you don’t.